 - Small snacks and covered beverages are permitted in most library study areas but are not permitted in the stacks when browsing or retrieving items.

-- No food or beverages are allowed in the Institute Archives & Special Collections, or in the Limited Access Reading Room in Rotch Library.
+- No food or beverages are allowed in the Distinctive Collections Reading Room.

 - Food is not allowed near computer terminals or other equipment.
 Be careful with beverages in these areas.

 - Food that is messy, noisy or aromatic (e.g., potato chips, pizza, sandwiches) is not permitted.

 - Food waste, beverage containers, and wrappers must be removed from study areas and disposed of in trash or recycling bins in a timely manner.
 Study areas should be left clean.
 Alert library staff to spills.

 - Users not complying with these guidelines will be reminded of the policy and then asked to relocate if they are unwilling to comply.